Tianyangg/IGGC/README.md

 # IGGC
 IGCC: Intraoperative Glioma Grading via Deep Learning on Cryosectioned Pathology

-This is the repository for paper of IGCC, code will be fully available after the paper is accepted.
+This is the repository for paper of IGCC, we are working on cleaning up the code for consise and clarity iteratively.
 # Graphical Abstraction

 # Motivation